kcuilla/reactablefmtr/README.md

 ### Color Scales

 Use `color_scales()` to assign conditional colors to cells based on their relative values.
-The color of the text in the cells automatically adjusts based on the shade of the cell color, allowing the use of dark-colored palettes (such as viridis::magma shown below).
+The color of the text in the cells automatically adjusts based on the shade of the cell color, allowing the use of both dark-colored and light-colored palettes.

 ```{r}
 library(palmerpenguins)